QuestDB offers the option to partition tables by intervals of time. Data for each interval is stored in separate sets of files.

 - Physical separation of data files.
 This makes it easily to implement file retention policies or extract certain intervals.

-Each partition effectively is a directory on the host machine corresponding to the partitioning interval.
+Each partition effectively is a directory on the host machine corresponding to

+the partitioning interval.
 In the example below, we assume a table

-trips that has been partitioned using
+has been partitioned using

 PARTITION BY MONTH.